-And the second higheast peak is Takachiho-no-mine (1,574 meters high), and is the sacred mountain which had been worshiped since ancient times.
-It is positioned at the southeastern edge of Mount Kirishima.
+It is the sacred mountain which had been worshiped since ancient times.

-is a Shinto shrine and is at the southwestern foot of Takachiho-no-mine
+Kirishima-jingu is a Shinto shrine at the southwestern foot of Takachiho-no-mine peak.

 It is located about 7 km northeast of Kirishima-Jingu station on JR Nippo Line.